 Are you one of the more than 30 million Americans that suffers from one or more missing teeth?
 If so, you can benefit greatly from dental implants.
 Dental implants have had significant advancements in the past few decades and provide an excellent solution for missing teeth.
 At IvyRose Family Dentistry, we use only the highest quality implants with products made in the USA.
-Whether you visit our Arlington, Texas office or our Mansfield, Texas branch, you will be amazed at the professionalism of our staff and the level of knowledge regarding implants.
+Whether you visit our Mansfield, Texas office, you will be amazed at the professionalism of our staff and the level of knowledge regarding implants.

 The IvyRose team is comprised of dental specialists who are actively involved in the leading dental organizations.
 Our background in implant dentistry is vast and we combine that experience with modern dental technology.
 There are many benefits to getting dental implants, including: